MLpGHub/MLpGHub/README.md

 ![Open Source - Development and Design](https://github.com/MLpGHub/MLpGHub/blob/main/images/banner.png)
 # Michael Leopold alias MLp
 ## Open Source - Development and Design
 I'm Michael from Germany, and I do content on Design and Development.
 I really enjoy learning frameworks and languages like C# and Python, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.
 Currently I'm studying Mediainformatics at the University of Applied Science Dresden.
-I chose this studies cource because it teaches people the correct meaning of Multimedia.
+I chose this studies course because it teaches people the correct meaning of Multimedia.
 Multimedia is a multimodal aggregation of digital media.
 Which science missed to share with the public.

 🌱 I’m currently learning to create shader programs in lwjgl<br><br>
 📫 How to reach me: <a href="michael.leopold@mlphome.de">michael.leopold@mlphome.de</a> <spacer type="horizontal" width="100" height="100">  ♢  </spacer> ![Profile views](https://gpvc.arturio.dev/MLpGHub)